 Banish Back Pain: Simple Ways to Keep Your Spine Strong, Healthy and Pain-FreeSusannah Kent March 15, 2022

 “Oh my aching back,” are words that will cross the lips of four out of five people at least once in their lifetime.
-Other than cold and flu, back pain is the reason most cited for missed work and or visits to a health care practitioner.
+Other than cold and influenza, back pain is the reason most cited for missed work and or visits to a health care practitioner.

 Ideally, we want to try and keep the three curves of our spine in natural balanced alignment.
 A neutral spine position is the one which provides the best balance and causes the least amount of stress and pain to the joints, ligaments, and muscles.
 You can bring balance back to your posture when sitting, standing or lying down by adopting some of the following habits.

 If your chair does not have sufficient support, try using a lumbar cushion, pillow or rolled towel at the small of your back.
 Knees should be positioned just below hip level, and feet should be supported – either flat on the floor, or if that is not possible, use a block to elevate them to the proper height.
 Try not to cross your legs when sitting as this puts your spine and pelvis out of balance.

 Sleep therapy: Sleeping right can prevent back pain, as well.
 In general, it is best to sleep with the hips and knees bent with a pillow between your knees, and a flat pillow under your head.
 If you lie on your back, put one or two pillows beneath your knees.
 To get out of bed safely, roll onto your side, let your legs drop off the bed, and push up with your arms.
-A good mattress (not too hard or too soft, with a box spring that does not sag), or memory foam mattress for back pain, will also help avoid back problems that can be attributed to poor sleep posture.
+A good chiropractor-approved mattress (not too hard or too soft, with a box spring that does not sag), or memory foam mattress for back pain, will also help avoid back problems that can be attributed to poor sleep posture.